ocaml-multicore/kcas/README.md

 node.
 Unfortunately that would change the semantics of the operation.

-Suppose, for example, that you have two queues, _A_ and _B_, and you must maintain the invariant that at most one of the queues is non-empty.
+Suppose, for example, that you have two queues, _A_ and _B_, and you must maintain the invariant that at least one of the queues is empty.
 One domain tries to dequeue from _A_ and, if _A_ was empty, enqueue to _B_.
 Another domain does the opposite, dequeue from _B_ and enqueue to _A_ (when _B_ was empty).
 When such operations are performed in isolation, the invariant would be